September 28, 2007

 On this day, the world was conceived.

-With these words, ends the first and most central addition to the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening.
+These words conclude the first and most central idea in the Rosh Hashanah Jewish festival prayer service that begins this Wednesday evening of the year 5768 in the Jewish calendar.

-. . .
-Most central [an addition] it is, for throughout this day, and the ten days of return and renewal that it introduces, we remind ourselves. . . that the universe is at all is already a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility . . .
+. . . throughout this day and the ten days of return and renewal that it introduces, we remind ourselves . . . that the universe is a cause for wonder, for acknowledgment, for worshipful thanks, and for responsibility. . .

 A call to profound awareness.

-This question and related ruminations, thoughts, and introspection are driving the cheshbon hanefesh, accounting of the soul work I have already begun, as have done generations of my ancestors during this High Holy Day period.
+The ruminations, thoughts, and introspections — the responses drive the cheshbon nefesh, accounting of the soul work I have already begun this High Holy Day period.